Intraventricular Meningioma

 Intraventricular meningiomas can occur in different parts of the brain’s ventricular system.
 The specific location of the tumor can affect the symptoms and treatment options.
 Some common types include:

-1. Lateral ventricle meningioma: These tumors develop within the lateral ventricles, which are the largest ventricles in the brain.
+1. Lateral meningioma: These tumors develop within the lateral ventricles, which are the largest ventricles in the brain.

 2. Third ventricle meningioma: These tumors form in the third ventricle, a small, central ventricle in the brain.